Azamatnuu1999/Azamatnuu1999/README.md

 - :seedling: I want to be a company's member where I can contribute to the development of the company.

-- :zap: I love coding.
+- :zap: I love coding <a href='https://leetcode.com/AzamatAbduvohidov'>My Leetcode profile</a>

 - :bomb: <a href='https://portfolio-frontend-azamat.netlify.app'>My website.</a>